chidiwilliams/chidiwilliams.com/content/post/text-search-with-tries.md

 }
 ```

-{{<iframefigure src="https://chidiwilliams.github.io/dsaw/tries/group-2.html" height="500px" caption="Type into the textbox to add words to the dictionary.
-Child dictionaries that are the end of words are coloured orange." >}}
+{{<iframefigure src="https://chidiwilliams.github.io/dsaw/tries/demos/group-2.html" height="500px" caption="Type into the textbox to add words to the dictionary.
+Child dictionaries that are the end of words are coloured brown." >}}

 ### Grouping by all the characters